google/material-design-lite/src/tooltip/README.md

-#Tooltip

 ##Introduction
 The Material Design Lite (MDL) **tooltip** component is an enhanced version of the standard HTML tooltip as produced by the `title` attribute.
 A tooltip consists of text and/or an image that clearly communicates additional information about an element when the user hovers over or, in a touch-based UI, long-presses the element.
 The MDL tooltip component is pre-styled (colors, fonts, and other settings are contained in *material.min.css*) to provide a vivid, attractive visual element that displays related but typically non-essential content, e.g., a definition, clarification, or brief instruction.

 Tooltips are a ubiquitous feature of most user interfaces, regardless of a site's content or function.
 Their design and use is an important factor in the overall user experience.
 See the tooltip component's [Material Design specifications page](http://www.google.com/design/spec/components/tooltips.html) for details.

 ##Basic use
 To use any MDL component, you must include the minified CSS and JavaScript files using standard relative-path references in the `<head>` section of the page, as described in the MDL Introduction.